deutschebank/fluxnova-docs-manual/content/webapps/cockpit/extend/configuration.md

 }
 ```

-For more details about legacy Plugins, check out the legacy [Plugin documentation](https://docs.camunda.org/manual/7.13/webapps/cockpit/extend/plugins/).
-Please note that this link will take you to the documentation of Camunda **7.13** .
+For more details about legacy Plugins, check out the legacy [Plugin documentation](https://docs.flowave.finos.org/manual/7.13/webapps/cockpit/extend/plugins/).
+Please note that this link will take you to the documentation of Flowave **7.13** .

 # BPMN Diagram Viewer (bpmn.js)